 One of my favourite ways to get a brisk walk in is to wake up early and walk before work.
 Naturally, at times I would prefer to stay in bed, however when I get back from 30 minutes to

-Walking first thing in the morning is refreshing and leaves you no excuse to not do it later.
-It also leaves you time to plan out your day, knowing you have ticked the box of investing in your health.
+Walking first thing in the morning is refreshing; if you walk first thing in the morning, you have completed your walking goal for the day.
+A morning walk leaves you no excuse not to do it later.
+It also leaves you time to plan your day, knowing you have ticked the box of investing in your health.

 3. Make it social.

 Tell your friends and family you are walking.
 See if anyone wants to walk with you.
-When you walk with friends you are more accountable to yourself and your friends.
+Walking with friends makes you more accountable to yourself and your friends.

 Where I am, there are many organised coastal walks.
 One of my favourites is the 5 lands walk, a 10km walk along the coast with cultural stops.